duo-testautomation/the-great-escape/playwright/solution-puzzle2.md

 }
 ```

-With that in place i added this test to the spec.ts file:
+With that in place I added this test to the spec.ts file:
 ```typescript
 // Add this to the class variables, or leave it here let towers: Towers;